Create a declarative agent

 Screenshot of Microsoft Edge showing the agents flyout in Microsoft 365 Copilot.

-3. In the flyout, select Product support.
+3. In the flyout, select Product Support.
 Notice the status message above the message box.
-It displays Chatting with Product support, which signifies that you’re using the in-context experience of the agent.
+It displays Chatting with Product Support.
+You’re now chatting with your Product Support agent in-context within a conversation with Copilot, meaning your agent can consider context from your conversation with Copilot.

 Screenshot of Microsoft Edge showing Microsoft 365 Copilot.
 The status message 'Chatting with Product support' is highlighted.